mmckegg/lfo/README.md

 ### node.start(at)

 Starts the LFO at specified time.
+This method can only be called once.
+Create new instances of LFO for each scheduled events.

 ### node.stop(at)